markcunninghamuk/FluidTest/Readme.md

                  .AssertAgainst(new MustBeCancelled())
                  .Cleanup(new Cleanup());

 We will cover these methods in the coming chapters.
 Do you see how readable this test is.
 Its fair to reason about what this test is doing.
-We are creating and Order, passing the AggregateId, Then we tell the RecordService that we want to Set the AggregateId to be the value of the created Record, We then add a OrderLine if the time is past 3PM, We then set the Shipping Date of the order.
+We are creating and Order, passing the AggregateId, Then we tell the RecordService that we require to Set the AggregateId to be the value of the created Record, We then add a OrderLine if the time is past 3PM, We then set the Shipping Date of the order.
 Cancel the Order and Then at the End we assert the record is in the state using what we call a Specification class.
 Finally we perform a cleanup to remove the record if we choose to.

 ## Components